A brief history of the Mu’tazila and their beliefs

 Introduction

-The origins of Mu‘tazila sect remain a subject for debate, but a number of scholars believe that the founder of the sect was the Bas̩ran Wāṣil b. ʿAṭāʾ (d.
+Most scholars believe that the founder of the Mu‘tazila sect was the Bas̩ran Wāṣil b. ʿAṭāʾ (d.
 131/748).
 He was then succeeded by Amr b. ʿUbayd (d.
 144/761).
-[1] Wāṣil b. ʿAṭāʾ made iʿtizāl (withdrawal) from the circle of Ḥasan al-Baṣr̄i on the issue of the status of the major sinner.
+Wāṣil b. ʿAṭāʾ made iʿtizāl (withdrawal) from the circle of Ḥasan al-Baṣr̄i on the issue of the status of the major sinner.
 He argued that the major sinner was neither a believer nor a disbeliever but in an intermediate position.
 Due to his iʿtizāl, the name Mu’tazila was coined.
-[2] If this account is reliable, the key Mu’tazilī doctrine of an ‘intermediate position’ can be attributed to Wāṣil.
+Thus the key Mu’tazilī doctrine of an ‘intermediate position’ can be attributed to Wāṣil b. ʿAṭāʾ.

 The five principles

 The five well-known principles of the sect were articulated by two key thinkers; Abū ’l-Hudayl (d.227/842) and Bishr b. al-Mu‘tamir (d.
 210/825).
-[6]
+These principles are:

-These principles are: 1) al-tawḥīd; 2) al-ʿadl, (justice); 3) al-waʿd wa ’l-waʿīd (the promise and the threat, i.e. threat of eternal Hell Fire will be carried out on the major sin even he does not repent); (4) al-manzila bayna ’l-manzilatayn, (an intermediate position- i.e. the sinner is neither a Muslim, nor a Kāfir but in between) and 5) al-amr bi-’l-maʿrūf wa ’l-nahy ʿan al-munkar (to command the good and forbid the evil).
+3) al-waʿd wa ’l-waʿīd (the promise and the threat, i.e. threat of eternal Hell Fire will be carried out on the major sin even he does not repent);

 The issue of legitimate leadership

-Abū-l-Hudayl, the founder of the Bas̩ra school, was strongly opposed to the Shī‘ī Imāmate concept.
-[7] However, unlike Al-Aṣamm (d.
-200/816 or 201/817), who was also from the Bas̩ran school, Abū ’l-Hudayl accepted the caliphate of ‘Alī.[8]
+bū-l-Hudayl, the founder of the Bas̩ra school, was strongly opposed to the Shī‘ī Imāmate concept.
+However, unlike Al-Aṣamm (d.
+200/816 or 201/817), who was also from the Bas̩ran school, Abū ’l-Hudayl accepted the caliphate of ‘Alī.
+Al-Assamm, a Mu‘tazili theologian and mufassir, was staunchly anti-Shī‘ī to the extent that he did not recognise the caliphate of ‘Alī, and supported Ṭalḥa, Zubayr and Mu’āwiya in their conflict against him.
+He differed with fellow Mu‘tazila by rejecting al-manzila bayn al-manzilatayn, and understood al-amr bi ’l-maʿrūf wa ’l-nahy ʿan al-munkar differently from other Mu‘tazila.

 The view of Bishr b. al-Mu‘tamir from the Baghdad school was closer to the Zaydī view of the Rāshidūn caliphs: Bishr considered the caliphate of Abū Bakr to be legitimate, despite the fact that he was mafḍūl (less excellent) and hence ‘Alī was superior to him.
-[9] Among his students were Ibn Abī Du’ād, who was very close to the caliph al-Ma’mūn and later appointed as chief qāḍī under al-Mu’taṣim.
-[10] Ibn Abī Du’ād’s strong influence over Ma’mūn may explain the latter’s decision to appoint an ‘Alid as his heir-apparent.
-[11]
+Mafḍūl is used in contradistinction to afḍal (the most excellent).
+Thus, although Abū Bakr and ‘Umar were ‘less excellent’ than ‘Alī, their caliphate was still valid as ‘Alī himself had pledged allegiance to them.
+Among his students were Ibn Abī Du’ād, who was very close to the caliph al-Ma’mūn and later appointed as chief Qāḍī under al-Mu’taṣim.
+[10] Ibn Abī Du’ād’s strong influence over Ma’mūn may explain the latter’s decision to appoint an ‘Ali al-Rida as his heir-apparent [11].
+Ali al-Rida is considered to be the eighth Shi’i infallible Imam.

 Tawheed and the Createdness of the Quran

 The first interpretive principle of the Mu’tazila, on tawḥīd (monotheism), brought them into conflict with the traditionalists.
-According to the Mu’tazila, tawḥīd necessitated divesting God of all anthropomorphic qualities and hence they made ta’wīl (figurative interpretation) of the attributes of God mentioned in the Quran.[12]
+According to the Mu’tazila, tawḥīd necessitated divesting God of all anthropomorphic qualities, and hence they made ta’wīl (figurative interpretation) of the attributes of God mentioned in the Quran.[12]
 This theological position led to the controversy of the createdness or otherwise of the Quran.
 According to the Mu’tazila, if the Quran was uncreated, this entailed the existence of another eternal entity alongside God; yet only God was eternal and uncreated.
-[13]

 The inquisition finally ended upon the ascension of the caliph al-Mutawakkil.
 Unlike the Shī‘as and traditionalist Sunnīs, the Mu’tazila never had a mass following.
-The failure of the inquisition resulted in political oblivion for the group, although their ideas were later absorbed into Ithnā ‘Ashariyya, Zaydī and Māturīdī thought [16].
+The failure of the inquisition resulted in political oblivion for the group, although their ideas were later absorbed into Ithnā ‘Ashariyya, Zaydī and Māturīdī thought.
+The only place where Mu’tazilism survived (outside Shī‘īsm) was the region of Khwārazm.
+The famous Mu’tazili exegete al-Zamakhsharī was from this region.

 The status of the Companions